-- The full market capitalization of the relevant company defines the Market Size-Segment Cutoff for that size-segment at that point in time. - The number of companies with full market capitalization greater than or equal to the relevant company provides the Segment Number of Companies, which will be used to maintain the indexes over time. - If it is not, then: - The number of companies is decreased until the full market capitalization of the smallest company in the size-segment is equal or higher than the lower bound of the Global Minimum Size Range for that size-segment.
+- The number of companies with full market capitalization greater than or equal to the relevant company provides the Segment Number of Companies, which will be used to maintain the indexes over time.

+If it is not, then:

+- The number of companies is decreased until the full market capitalization of the smallest company in the sizesegment is equal or higher than the lower bound of the Global Minimum Size Range for that size-segment.
 Or, - The number of companies is increased to include all companies with a full market capitalization higher than the upper bound of the Global Minimum Size Range for that size-segment. - The full market capitalization of the last company defines the Market Size-Segment Cutoff for that segment and the Segment Number of Companies is set to this company's rank.